Leather Goddesses of Phobos 2: Gas Pump Girls Meet the Pulsating Inconvenience from Planet X!: Plot

 In the original Leather Goddesses of Phobos, the titular female aliens suffered a humiliating defeat in 1936 at the hands of an Earthling from Ohio.
-Now it is 1958, and astronomers have recently discovered "Planet X", the tenth planet in our solar system.
+Now it is 1958, and astronomers have recently discovered "Planet X", the tenth planet in the Solar System.
 The desert town of Atom City, Nevada does not contain much besides a military base, nuclear power plant and gas station.
 But one night the sleepy town witnesses a spaceship that crash-lands with a single survivor: Barth, the "Pulsating Inconvenience" from the world known as Planet X.

 The Leather Goddesses have invaded Planet X and forced its inhabitants to become sex slaves.
 Barth has fled to Earth in a desperate effort to find humans who can help free his planet.
 The player can play as any of three characters: Barth (the alien), Zeke (the gas station owner), or Lydia (daughter of the astronomer who "discovered" Planet X).
 In an effort to further link this game to the original, Zeke was the son of the male protagonist from LGOP.

 Reception

-GamersHell gave Leather Goddesses 2 a somewhat favorable review, stating "Whenever you speed to a character you have a large picture of him/her on your right side, and they all look very detailed.
-It really makes it look like Infocom/Activision made an effort into making this game.
-At least on the graphic side."

 Computer Gaming World gave the game an unfavorable review, stating that it "seems to lose the entire spirit of the original text game in the 'translation' to graphic adventure".
 The magazine criticized the interface and puzzles as oversimplified, the poor quality of the voice dialogue, and the "insipid" treatment of sex compared to the "silly [but] mature" approach in the predecessor.
 It advised readers to purchase the older game while "waiting for someone to produce an interesting 'adult' adventure".